ORNL-QCI/qiree/src/qirlightning/simple_demo/README.md

 # Simple Demo for Catalyst/Lightning runtime

-This is a super simple demo for using Catalyst runtime to drive Lightning devices.
+This is a super simple demo for driving Lightning devices.
 The example here uses `lightning.kokkos`, but can easily be updated to target other devices, e.g. lightning.gpu (if an Nvidia GPU is present).

-The new files required are in `../catalyst_runtime`, which contains a subset of files from the [Catalyst Runtime](https://github.com/PennyLaneAI/catalyst/tree/main/runtime).
+The only extra header files required are the `../catalyst_runtime/include`, which contains the include files from the [Catalyst Runtime ](https://github.com/PennyLaneAI/catalyst/tree/main/runtime/include) (for the QuantumDevice interface).

 ## Installing a lightning simulator